fbsamples/workplace-platform-samples/wp-claim-portal/README.md

 Populate the `employees` Postgres table with the information provisioned to Workplace (`id` and `employee_id`) and the secrets your company shares with the employee (`answer1` and `answer2`).
 These secrets will be used to confirm an employee identity before providing them an access code.

 ### Usage and Security remarks
-This is sample solution you can take and should build upon and maintainn; we're not providing it as supported software.
+This is sample solution, provided as-is, without guarantee or support.
+You can use this solution for learning purposes or build upon and maintain it.

-For example, the security answers are stored and compared in clear-text.
+One recommend improvement is around the security answers stored and compared in clear-text.
 A potential solution should store and compare them as hashes.
 Using the [bcrypt-nodejs library](https://www.npmjs.com/package/bcrypt-nodejs), you can get this result storing both hashes on the `employees` table

 ```
 npm install bcrypt